Self-Predicting Boolean Functions: Sharp Threshold at High Correlation

 and thus,

-Let us now choose $f$ uniformly at random over all Boolean functions on $\{-1,1\}^{n}$.
-We will next evaluate the probability of the event on the r.h.s. of (\ref{eq: sharp threshold two -- sufficient condition}) by the Berry-Esseen central-limit theorem \cite[Chapter XVI.5, Theorem 2]{Feller}.
-To this end, we note that
+We next evaluate the probability that the necessary condition is satisfied when $f$ is chosen uniformly at random over all Boolean functions on $\{-1,1\}^{n}$.
+Specifically, we use the Berry-Esseen central-limit theorem \cite[Chapter XVI.5, Theorem 2]{Feller} to bound $\P(\mathcal{A}_{\eta}(y^{n}))$.
+To that end, we note that